 The role of the saxophones across different music genres

 Saxophonists are present in a wide range of musical genres.
 While jazz is traditionally considered the saxophone's natural habitat, it also fits well with rock and pop music.
-The use of saxophone in classical music is rising, offering a more comprehensive selection of exceptional pieces for soloists and ensemble performers.
+The use of saxophone in classical music is rising, offering a more comprehensive selection of exceptional pieces for soloists and group performers.
 The saxophone is known for its remarkable versatility.
 Modifications to its technique, mouthpiece, and reeds enable the creation of a wide array of unique sounds, making it suitable for a variety of musical genres.

 There are various kinds of Saxophones.